dedenys/startup/notes.md

 > "A web framework router provides essential functionality for single-page applications.
 With a multiple-webpage application the headers, footers, navigation, and common components must be either duplicated in each HTML page, or injected before the server sends the page to the browser.
 With a single page application, the browser only loads one HTML page and then JavaScript is used to manipulate the DOM and give it the appearance of multiple pages.
 The router defines the routes a user can take through the application, and automatically manipulates the DOM to display the appropriate framework components."
 > "React does not have a standard router package, and there are many that you can choose from.
 We will use react-router-dom Version 6.
 The simplified routing functionality of React-router-dom derives from the project react-router for its core functionality.
 Do not confuse the two, or versions of react-router-dom before version 6, when reading tutorials and documentation."

+# Reactivity

+3 major pieces relate to React reactivity: props, state, and render

+> "When a component's JSX is rendered, React parses the JSX and creates a list of any references to the component's state or prop objects.
+React then monitors those objects and if it detects that they have changed it will call the component's render function so that the impact of the change is visualized."

 ### end